damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

 In this blog post I will tell you how I did that and what challenges I had to overcome.

-## What do we have to move?
+## What did I have to move?

 In our current setup we run a stock GitLab Enterprise Edition omnibus package, with a single big filesystem mounted at `/var/opt/gitlab`.
 This filesystem holds all the user data hosted on gitlab.com: Postgres and Redis database files, user uploads, and a lot of Git repositories.
-All we have to do to move this data to the new data center is to move the files on this filesystem.
+All I had to do to move this data to the new data center is to move the files on this filesystem.